 Highlights of the North Island

-Experience the best of the North Island, searching for kiwis in kauri forests, swimming with dolphins in the Bay of Islands and enjoying Maori feasts amidst Rotorua’s geothermal beauty.
-Known for a volcanic landscape and glittering cities, the North Island makes for a classic New Zealand adventure.
+Experience the best of New Zealand's North Island, searching for kiwis in kauri forests, swimming with dolphins in the Bay of Islands and enjoying Maori feasts amidst Rotorua’s geothermal beauty.